aws-samples/eks-blueprints-for-terraform-workshop/content/010_setup/aws_event/index.en.md

 ![Workshop Studio Signin Terms](/static/images/setup_ws_signin3.png)

-5. After joining the event, we will see the workshop instructions.
-The console for our temporary AWS account can be accessed through the link in the sidebar.
+5. After joining the event, You will see the workshop instructions.
+The console for our workshop AWS account can be accessed through the link in the sidebar.

 ![Workshop Studio Signin Landing Page](/static/images/setup_ws_signin4.png)